TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Ambassador.md

 <br />

-We copy the structure of the json data into the exploit and create our own json file with the command that we want to execute, in my case, a reverse shell to gain a console as root:
+We `copy` the structure of the `json data` into the exploit and `create our own json file` with the command that we want to execute, in my case, a `reverse shell` to gain a console as `root`:

 <br />